Art of Nursing Competency Framework:

 Level 1: Foundational (Pre-registration / Early Training)

-Domain.
-Aesthetic Awareness
+Domain: Aesthetic Awareness

 Competency: Recognises sensory and emotional dimensions of care